nasa/isaac/dense_map/geometry_mapper/readme.md

       --target_corners_dirs calib_nav calib_haz calib_sci

 Note that above we assume that the image sampler was used to collect a subset of the nav cam images.
-Otherwise the raw nav cam topic would be /hw/cam_nav.
+Otherwise the nav cam topic would be /hw/cam_nav.

 This will create three directories with the corners extracted from the